Useful Funeral Resources

 Forever Missed - Create a memorial website to preserve and share memories of your loved one. www.forevermissed.com

 Grief Day by Day - by Jan Warner - This practical guide for living with loss is easy to read as it's broken down into bite sized chunks.
 It can be dipped in and out of so you don't have to read it from cover to cover.
-One of the best books on grief that we've come across, from the founder of the Grief Speaks Out facebook page (2.5 million followers).

 Ask Me His Name - by Elle Wright - A heartwarming yet heartbreaking account of Elle's experience of motherhood after losing her baby son Teddy shortly after birth.
 Beautifully written, from the writer of the Feathering the Empty Nest blog.